percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: true

-When this variable is set to ``true`` the node stores the Primary Component state to disk.
-The Primary Component can then recover automatically when all nodes that were part of the last saved state re-establish communications with each other.
-This feature allows automatic recovery from full cluster crashes, such as in the case of a data center power outage and graceful full cluster restarts without the need for explicitly bootstrapping a new Primary Component.
+When this variable is set to ``true``, the node stores the Primary Component state to disk.
+The Primary Component can then recover automatically when all nodes that were part of the last saved state re-establish communication with each other.
+This feature allows automatic recovery from full cluster crashes, such as in the case of a data center power outage.
+A subsequent graceful full cluster restart will require explicit bootstrapping for a new Primary Component.

 .. variable::  pc.version